Samsung/tizen-docs/docs/application/native/guides/connectivity/nfc.md

          - The `metadata` element must contain the `key` and `value` attributes.
          - The `key` attribute must be `http://tizen.org/metadata/nfc_cardemulation`.
-         - The `value` attribute must contain the AID XML file path.The `value` attribute is a relative path starting from the application root path.
+         - The `value` attribute must contain the AID XML file path.

+           The `value` attribute is a relative path starting from the application root path.

       2. The metadata element points to an AID XML file.
 The following is an example of the file with an AID declaration: